jmandel/fhir-bulk-encryption-example/README.md

 ---
 ## 7. Operational Notes

 * **Compression Support**: Servers SHOULD apply GZIP (RFC 1952) before encryption and indicate this in the `content_encoding` JWE claim
 * **Resuming HTTP Requests**: Clients may resume downloads at chunk boundaries via HTTP Range requests.

 ---
 ## 8. Reference Implementation (TypeScript/Bun)

-For a minimal Bun‑based reference for streaming encryption and decryption using libsodium’s SecretStream API, see [`index.ts`](./index.ts).
+For a minimal Bun‑based reference for streaming encryption and decryption using libsodium's SecretStream API, see [`index.ts`](./index.ts).

 ```bash